ILIAS-eLearning/ILIAS/docs/configuration/install.md

 sudo -u www-data php cli/setup.php install /var/www/config/ilias.json
 ```

-The installation will display what currently happens and might prompt you with
+The installation will display what is currently happening and might prompt you with
 questions.
-You might want to have a look into the [documentation of the command line setup](../../components/ILIAS/setup_/README.md)
+You might want to have a look at the [documentation of the command line setup](../../components/ILIAS/setup_/README.md)
-or into the help of the program itself `php cli/setup.php help`.
+or at the help of the program itself `php cli/setup.php help`.
 It is the tool
 to manage and monitor your ILIAS installation.

 Now that you have ILIAS installed, you can start by logging in as root.
 Go to your http path and log in with the